Physiotherapy is a health care profession concerned with the assessment, maintenance and restoration of function and performance of the human body.

 How Many Appointments Will You Need?

-This will depend on the nature of your problem and/or your response to treatment.
+This will depend on the nature of your problem and/or your response to physiotherapy management.
 For some people only one appointment is appropriate with advice regarding home exercises and self management strategies.
-For others subsequent follow up appointments will be arranged for a suitable time to progress treatment and exercises.
+For others subsequent follow up appointments will be arranged for a suitable time in the future to progress your management.

 Is Physiotherapy Safe/Appropriate For You?

-If after the detailed initial assessment we feel that physiotherapy is not appropriate or safe for you then we will decide the best course of action.
+If after the detailed initial assessment we feel that physiotherapy is not appropriate or safe for you then we will discuss with you the best course of action.
 This may involve prompt communication with your GP or other health professionals where necessary to direct future care.

 Do I need a referral from a doctor to attend Midlothian Physiotherapy LLP?